Ashwick

-Ashwick is a village in the Mendip district of Somerset, England, about three miles north of Shepton Mallet and seven miles east from Wells.
+Ashwick is a village in Somerset, England, about three miles north of Shepton Mallet and seven miles east from Wells.
 It has also been a civil parish since 1826.
-The parish had a population of 1,352 according to the 2011 census, and apart from Ashwick village also includes Gurney Slade and Oakhill.
+The parish had a population of 1,352 according to the 2011 census, and apart from Ashwick village also includes Gurney Slade, known for its limestone quarry, and Oakhill.

 History

 The area around Ashwick has evidence of occupation since the Iron Age, being in close proximity to Maesbury Castle.
 In Roman Britain, Fosse Way was constructed, which passes to the east of the parish.

 Although Oakhill is the larger village today, Ashwick is the older settlement, dating back to Anglo-Saxon times.
-It appears in the Domesday book as a settlement called Escewiche, which translates as 'the hamlet or farmstead by the ash trees'.
+It appears in the Domesday Book as a settlement called Escewiche, which translates as 'the hamlet or farmstead by the ash trees'.
 The parish of Ashwick was part of the Hundred of Kilmersdon.

 The village is the site of Ashwick Court, a country house dating from the late 17th century and Grade II* listed.

 Anthony Newley's short-lived 1960 ATV series The Strange World of Gurney Slade continues to have a cult following owing to its postmodern premise that the Newley character is trapped inside a television programme.
 Newley's character is named "Gurney Slade"; in one typically surreal episode, he encounters a signpost that leads him in the direction of a locale called Gurney Slade, where he casually interacts with a talking dog.